adambiltcliffe/codex/readme.md

 # Other stuff to do

-Make suggestActions do something sensible for patrollers Use a schema validation library to simplify action checking Make sure it works out of the box, i.e. without npm linking playground
+Make sure state-based actions are checked at all appropriate times Move the first three tests from neutral.test.js into a keyword test file Make suggestActions do something sensible for patrollers Use a schema validation library to simplify action checking Make sure it works out of the box, i.e. without npm linking playground